nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 Now on to the fun part.
 This was the sole reason why I got into the program.
 I was more interested with the tech behind the scenes (implementing ID card login for websites).

+When I'm a bit more free, I'll be building some proof of concept stuff based on the Eesti-ID (maybe even find a way of tying it in with Blockstack or an easy way of generating a bitcoin wallet)

 Also the way of digitally signing documents which is as good as paper.